Tribler/gumby/experiments/libswift/README.md

 ### Dependencies ###

-sudo apt-get install lxc bridge-utils libevent-2-0-5
+sudo apt-get install lxc bridge-utils libevent-2-0-5 aufs-tools

 ### Sudoers file ###
 It is useful to add the following commands to the /etc/sudoers file using sudo visudo: